kbss-cvut/otm-benchmark/README.md

 ##### Create

-To simulate a regular transactional behavior of web applications the create benchmark persists reports one by one in separate transactions.
+To simulate the regular transactional behavior of web applications, the create benchmark persists reports one by one in separate transactions.
 This means that each transaction persists the report, its occurrence and attachments.